barrysteyn/barrysteyn.github.com/content/Essay/How-RSA-Works-With-Examples.md

 **Example**: $\mathbb{Z}_{10} =\{0,1,2,3,4,5,6,7,8,9\}$

 ##Integer Remainder After Dividing
 When we first learned about numbers at school, we had no notion of real numbers, only integers.
 Therefore we were told that  5 divided by 2 was equal to 2 remainder 1, and not $2\frac{1}{2}$.
-It turns out that this type of math is absolutely vital to RSA, and is one of the reasons that secures RSA.
-A very formal way of stating a remainder after dividing by another number is an equivalence relationship:
+It turns out that this type of math is vital to RSA, and is one of the reasons that secures RSA.
+A formal way of stating a remainder after dividing by another number is an equivalence relationship:

 \begin{equation}
- \label{bg:mod} \forall x,y,z,k \in \mathbb{Z}, x \equiv y \bmod z \Longrightarrow x = k\cdot z + y
+ \label{bg:mod} \forall x,y,z,k \in \mathbb{Z}, x \equiv y \bmod z \iff x = k\cdot z + y
 \end{equation}

 Equation $\ref{bg:mod}$ states that if $x$ is equivalent to the remainder (in this case $y$) after dividing by an integer (in this case $z$), then $x$ can be written like so: $x = k\cdot z + y$ where $k$ is an integer.